elbakramer/axserve/README.md

 1. Run the executable by double clicking.
 2. Type the required information.
-    - CLSID required to instantiate an Active-X or COM object.
     - Address URI for gRPC server to bind.
 3. Press start button to start server.